 Traveller from Castle Rock, CO

 These spire-topped towers contain 1,201 rooms and embody the Lost Continent theme offered by the water-park and marine-life …More

-Traveller from detroit, mi
+Traveller from Portland, OR

 Paradise Island resembles Las Vegas-upon-the-Caribbean with its fanciful resorts and white sands.
 Tourists often head to the island’s casinos, five-star restaurants, and shopping gallerias; its beaches, water parks, and nightclubs, however, are geared primarily for resort guests.
 The Potter’s Cay fish market is an easy detour from Paradise Island.
 Grouper and conch are typical catches of the day.